Relationship therapy and counseling for couples in crisis

 — Dr Gabor Maté

-It’s time for relationship therapy and counseling when you’ve lost that loving feeling: the safe connection, the warmth, intimacy and passion that used to make you both so happy.
-The distance between the two of you is growing; you don’t understand why and you can’t seem to stop it.
-Mutual criticism and contempt, defensiveness and stone-faced withdrawal are becoming increasingly common, driving you apart.
+It’s time for relationship therapy and counseling when you’ve lost that loving feeling: the safe connection, the warmth, intimacy and passion that used to be so uplifting.
+The distance between the two of you is growing; you don’t understand why, and you can’t seem to stop it.
+Mutual criticism and contempt, defensiveness and cold, stony-faced withdrawal are becoming increasingly common, driving you apart.
 Misunderstandings and conflicts, rather than being resolved, fester and escalate uncontrollably.

-Maybe there’s someone else in the picture.
-Unfaithfulness and suspicion destroy the safety and trust that’s crucial to your connection.
+Maybe there’s even someone else in the picture.
+Suspicion and actual unfaithfulness erode the trust that’s crucial to safe connection.

 You’re feeling increasingly lonely and desperate.
-Rather than making love, you’re making war — fighting with toxic words, or even physically.
+Rather than making love, you’re making war — fighting with bitter, toxic words, or even physically attacking.
 You see your partner closing down and withdrawing, changing into an inaccessible and unresponsive stranger.
 Or you are the one who withdraws.
 Either way, you feel increasingly alarmed: anxious, helpless and powerless to stop the rot.

-It’s time to start talking in a way that restores the safe connection.
+It’s time to start talking in a way that restores and repairs safe connection.
 To discover how, contact me now.

-In the midst of a crisis, relationship therapy and counseling is essential.
-You need to confide in a third party who doesn’t take sides or judge you.
-Someone who understands and respects everything you and your partner say, do, think and feel — a warm, empathic, caring therapist who takes both partners’ feelings and concerns seriously, yet dares to confront you with what’s driving you apart.
+Amid a painful crisis, relationship therapy and counseling is essential.
+You need to confide in a third party who neither takes sides nor judges you.
+Someone who understands and respects everything you and your partner say, do, think and feel — a warm, empathic, caring guide who takes both partners’ feelings and concerns seriously, yet dares to confront each of you with what’s driving you apart.

 Deciding to work on your problems together, by going into relationship therapy and counseling, is a great step in the right direction.
-With my feedback and guidance you come together to forge a new alliance, to build a more resilient and realistic relationship.
-I enable you to connect with and safely communicate your deepest feelings and unmet needs and thus break the dysfunctional patterns.
+With my feedback and guidance you come together to forge a new alliance, to build a more realistic and resilient relationship.